Chinese tea has a history of thousands of years. At present, there are at least a thousand kinds of tea, which can be classified into six categories.

 3. Longjing (The Queen of Green Tea)

 Longjing tea has a history of more than 1,000 years.
-In the past thousand years, Longjing tea has evolved and developed continually, and it has become a famous Chinese tea in the early 19th century.
+In the past thousand years, Longjing tea had developed continually, and it has become a famous green tea in the Ming Dynasty (AD 1368-1644).
+In ancient times, many poets wrote poems to praise Longjing tea.

-It has a popular title “The Queen of Green Tea” due to its high quality and health benefits.
+In modern times, Longjing tea has a popular title “The Queen of Green Tea” due to its taste, fragrance, shape, and high quality.

 4. Junshan Yinzhen (Junshan Silver Needle)

-Junshan Yinzhen is a kind of Huang Ya Cha made from 100% of tender buds and it is the best quality Chinese yellow tea.
+It is a kind of Huang Ya Cha made from 100% of tender buds and It has the best quality among all Chinese yellow tea.
+In the Tang Dynasty, Junshan Yinzhen was listed as Gong Cha (Tribute Tea).

 5. Huang Shan Mao Feng

-Unlike other green teas, the color of Huang Shan Mao Feng is yellow-green or golden-green which is similar to yellow tea.
-It has this unique style due to its growth environment.
+Unlike other green teas, the color of Huang Shan Mao Feng is yellow-green or golden-green which is similar to that of yellow tea.
+It has this unique style due to a special tea tree variety and its growth environment.

 6. Wuyi Rock Tea (Yancha)

-Wuyi Rock tea has a special aroma Yen flavor.
-The most famous Wuyi rock tea is Da Hong Pao tea.
+Wuyi Rock tea is just a general name.
+There are many kinds of Wuyi Rock tea and the most famous Wuyi rock tea is Da Hong Pao tea.

 7. Keemun Tea (The Queen of Black Tea)

-Keemun tea has a history of more than 100 years.
+The earliest records about Keemun tea can be traced back to the Tang Dynasty (618-907 AD), but the recent Keemun tea only has a history of more than 100 years.
 The Japanese called it “Rose” and the British businessman called it “Keemun”.

-Keemun tea has a special fragrance called “Qimen Fragrance” which is similar to fruit or orchid.
+Keemun tea has a special fragrance called “Qimen Fragrance” which is similar to that of fruit, flower, or honey.

 8. Duyun Maojian

-Duyun Maojian is a kind of Chinese green tea, produced in Duyun City of Guizhou Province.
+Duyun Maojian is a kind of green tea, produced in Duyun City of Guizhou Province.

-Duyun Maojian is also called “Fishhook Tea” or “Bird’s Tongue Tea” because the tea leaves of Duyun Maojian are curled like fishhook or bird’s tongue.
+Duyun Maojian is also called “Fishhook Tea” or “Bird’s Tongue Tea” because the tea leaves of it are curled like fishhook or bird’s tongue.
 The name “Duyun Maojian” is named by Chairman Mao in 1956.

 9. Tieguanyin (Iron Goddess Tea)

-Tieguanyin tea has a unique flavor called “Guanyin Flavor (or Guanyin Yun)” which is similar to the orchid fragrance.
-It still has the long-lasting fragrance after seven times of brewing.
+Tieguanyin tea has a unique “Guanyin Flavor” (or Guanyin Yun).
+After brewing, it has a natural long-lasting orchid fragrance, so it has the reputation of “Still have fragrance after seven times of brewing”.

 Famous green tea: